 Second, the null result may be a function of "extended" self-interest generating a treatment spillover effect-that is, voters in MPD-served precincts along the LASD jurisdiction border may have an interest in protecting LASD service capacity in bordering LASD-served precincts so they do not have to live near areas with escalating crime or that crime does not spill over into their communities.
-There are two reasons such extended self-interest effects do not explain our null result in Figure 5.
+There are two reasons such extended self-interest effects do not explain our null result in Figure 6.
 First, if the null was driven by spillover effects, then we would expect a large LASD coefficient using the full set of LAC precincts, which include MPD precincts further inland from the LASD border that may be less concerned with crime spillover from LASD precincts.
 However, as mentioned before, we do not find LASD has a substantively meaningful effect using data from all LAC precincts (Section E).
 Second, if the null result is driven by spillover effects via concerns related to crime in adjacent LASD precincts for bordering MPD precincts, we would expect the average homicide rate of LASD precincts bordering MPD precincts to be negatively associated with support for Measure J among MPD precincts along the LASD border.
 We do not find this to be the case (Table H4), further suggesting spillover effects do not underlie our null result.

-Third, given our outcome variable is the number of votes for Measure J normalized over the sum of votes for and against Measure J, our results may be affected by post-treatment conditioning on a) voting on Measure J (i.e. not abstaining), b) turnout, and c) registration.
+Third, our null results may be masking countervailing effects by partisanship (Vaughn et al., 2022).
+Precincts with more registered Democrats may be inclined to support Measure J if serviced by LASD whereas precincts with more registered Republicans may be differentially motivated to reject Measure J conditional on LASD service provision.
+To this end, we assess the heterogenous effect of LASD by % Democrat.
+We do not find evidence our null result is driven by partisan countervailing effects (Table J5).
+Fourth, given our outcome variable is the number of votes for Measure J normalized over the sum of votes for and against Measure J, our results may be affected by post-treatment conditioning on a) voting on Measure J (i.e. not abstaining), b) turnout, and c) registration.
 Therefore, we assess if our findings are sensitive to alternative % Yes outcomes where the total votes for Measure J are normalized over a) all ballots cast, b) registered voters, and c) the citizen voting-age population (CVAP).
-Our results do not change using these alternative outcomes (Figure I17).
-Additionally, self-interest may still be operative even if there are no differences in % Yes between LASD and MPD precincts bordering LASD jurisdiction if turnout is higher on the LASD side of the LASD jurisdiction border.
+Our results do not change using these alternative outcomes (Figure I15).
+Finally, self-interest may still be operative even if there are no differences in % Yes between LASD and MPD precincts bordering LASD jurisdiction if turnout is higher on the LASD side of the LASD jurisdiction border.
 This is because % Yes at the border is 3 percentage points less than the overall LAC Measure J vote (54 versus 57 percentage points).
-However, we find the effect of LASD on turnout (normalized over registered voters and/or CVAP) is statistically null (Figure I17).
+However, we find the effect of LASD on turnout (normalized over registered voters and/or CVAP) is statistically null (Figure I15).